mrtuuro/getir-case/README.md

 ## Getting Started

 This project contains 3 endpoints.
 1 endpoint let's us retrieve data from MongoDB.
 Other 2 endpoints uses in-memory database.
-One is to store data and the other one is to retrieve data.
+One is to store and the other one is to retrieve data.

 ## Requirements